Enorovan/sgda-patch/README.md

 * If it is another kind of issue, head to issue number [#2](https://github.com/Enorovan/sgda-patch/issues/2).
 Be sure it is not present in the known issues before reporting.

-## Future of the projact
+## Future of the project

-* Whenever the Committee of Zero gets around doing patches for *STEINS;GATE: My Darling's Embrace* and *STEINS;GATE: Linear Bounded Phenogram*, this patch will, for sure, receive updates that will include those fixes.
+* Whenever the Committee of Zero gets around doing patches for *STEINS;GATE: My Darling's Embrace* and *STEINS;GATE: Linear Bounded Phenogram*, this patch will, of course, receive updates that will include those fixes.